-It’s Spring, it’s early April, the weather is changing and you know what that means.
-It’s almost time for the Boston Marathon!
+It’s Spring, it’s mid-April, the weather is changing and and the 2025 running of the Boston Marathon is in the books.
 This race has held a fascination for runners for years and many have set a goal to qualify for Boston at some point in their running journey.

 Running goals change as we progress as runners.
 The first goal may be just to run a mile.
 Then race a 5k or a half marathon.
 Eventually, many runners progress to running a marathon.
 Once that is done a lot of runners decide they want to qualify for Boston.